uwefassnacht/code-engine-samples/README.md

     ibmcloud cr namespace-add <mynamespace>
     ```

-TODO: More details here and fix formatting

-Next we'll create a Code Engine project (and name it "hello-world-project")
+7. Now that you have a place to store your containers, let's turn to Code Engine and create a "place to run" your code.
+This is called a "project", and here is how you create it (using the Code Engine CLI):

+    ```bash
     ibmcloud ce project create --name hello-world-project
+    ```

-Create a secret, which we will use in the next step to acces the IBM Container Registry.
+8. Next we need a way for Code Engine to access the containers in your registry namespace.
+To do thi, you need to create a secret, which you will then use in the next step to acces the IBM Container Registry.
 See [the docs](https://cloud.ibm.com/docs/codeengine?topic=codeengine-add-registry) for more details.
-The actual secret will be saved in a file called "key_file".
+The following command will create a secret called `my-cli-api-key` and save it in a file called `key_file`.

+    ```bash
-ibmcloud iam api-key-create cliapikey -d "My CLI APIkey" --file key_file
+    ibmcloud iam api-key-create cliapikey -d "my-cli-api-key" --file key_file
+    ```

-Now we'll create the registry (named "myregistry") using the IBM Container Registry service.
-Make sure to replace "API_KEY" with the actual key that you received during the previous step.
+9. Now you'll link the registry (named "myregistry") to your Code Engine project.
+Make sure to replace "API_KEY" with the actual key that you received during the previous step (it's called `apikey`in the`key_file`)
+    ```bash
     ibmcloud ce registry create --name myregistry --server icr.io --username iamapikey --password API_KEY
+    ```

+At this point you are done and have prepared everything you need for your first deployment to Code Engine.

+You can now chose whether to deploy your application from source code (meaning you don't have your application containerized) or whether to deploy a container that you have already created outside of Code Engine.

 ## Deploying an Application from its Source Code